-Three awards will be made to applicants that demonstrate a need for owner-occupied housing rehabilitation that have not received CHIP funds or State CDBG funds for housing in the last ten years (since 2010).
+Awards will be considered for applicants that demonstrate a need for owner-occupied housing rehabilitation and have not received State or Federal housing assistance funds in the last ten years (since 2013).
+The purpose of this award is to provide new CHIP applicants an opportunity to be more competitive among applicants that have received recent CHIP awards or have experience providing housing rehabilitation from previous federal or state awards.

 These applicants must demonstrate current and/or past community development efforts to better improve their community.
-Applicants will be required to procure an experienced grant administrator to administer the grant.
+Procurement of a grant administrator prior to grant application submission and administration is required for those applicants that want to be considered for the set-aside funding.
 These awards are only available to local units of governments and not available for nonprofit or public housing authority applicants.